 - module: logstash metricsets: - node - node_stats period: 10s hosts: ["localhost:9600"] #username: "user" #password: "secret" xpack.enabled: true

 passwordto authenticate with Logstash.
 For other module settings, it’s recommended that you accept the defaults.

 By default, the module collects Logstash monitoring data from

 To monitor multiple Logstash instances, specify a list of hosts, for example:

 Elastic security.
-If the Elastic security features are enabled, provide a user ID and password so that Metricbeat can collect metrics successfully:
+The Elastic security features are enabled by default.
+You must provide a user ID and password so that Metricbeat can collect metrics successfully: